Songs you should listen to... (see all 21 songs)

 Who I am...(a mad lib)

-Greetings, Earthling!
+'Sup yo!
 My name is David "Nickname" Mackenzie.
 I am a musician, person from the internet, and scientist.
-This crazy awesome website is where I share my music, thoughts, random projects, and plural nouns.
+This crazy awesome website is where I share my music, thoughts, random projects, and brilliant ideas.
 All my music is available for listening and purchasing.
-My music has been called the least appropriate for a first date since last Tuesday by The Boy Scouts of America.
+My music has been called the craziest since the invention of sliced bread by The National Aeronautics and Space Administration.
 I'm sure you'll agree after giving it a listen.
-I recommend that you register for this site and maybe even support my habit, if you want to live.
+I recommend that you register for this site and maybe even support my habit, if the mood strikes you.
 Enjoy!
-And remember, a bird in the hand is worth $5.99.
+And remember, there's nothing wrong with anything.

 From my blog...